-Waukee is a somewhat small city located in the state of Iowa.
-With a population of 24,089 people and three constituent neighborhoods, Waukee is the 29th largest community in Iowa.
-Much of the housing stock in Waukee was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Waukee economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Waukee, where the median household income is $94,580.00.
+Waukee is a medium-sized city located in the state of Iowa.
+With a population of 23,940 people and three constituent neighborhoods, Waukee is the 23rd largest community in Iowa.
+Waukee has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Waukee, where the median household income is $94,371.00.

 Waukee real estate is some of the most expensive in Iowa, although Waukee house values don't compare to the most expensive real estate in the U.S.

-Waukee is a decidedly white-collar city, with fully 88.41% of the workforce employed in white-collar jobs, well above the national average.
+Waukee is a decidedly white-collar city, with fully 86.02% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Waukee is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Waukee who work in management occupations (13.85%), business and financial occupations (11.56%), and office and administrative support (11.28%).
+There are especially a lot of people living in Waukee who work in business and financial occupations (13.76%), management occupations (11.82%), and office and administrative support (11.54%).

 Also of interest is that Waukee has more people living here who work in computers and math than 95% of the places in the US.